How to Tap Into Video Games Advertising and Win?

 First of all, those who were once teenagers obsessed with games have grown up and have children of their own (who most likely also play video games).

-Second, the stereotype that games are an exclusively "male" hobby has been exaggerated from the beginning.
-Here you can see that a significant portion of users who identify themselves as women have always played games.
-And in 2022, already 48% of gamers in the U.S. are women.
+Second, the stereotype that games are an exclusively "male" hobby has been debunked from the beginning.
+Here, you can see that a significant portion of users who identify themselves as women have always played games.
+In 2022, already 48% of gamers in the U.S. are women.

 Optimizing

 Just like any other programmatic advertising, programmatic gaming advertising allows you to optimize campaigns at any time.
 You can make changes to the ad campaign as soon as it launches.
-In addition, programmatic in-game ads have great settings for personalizing content, so you can address each user personally.
+In addition, programmatic in-game ads offer great settings for personalizing content, enabling you to address each user individually through a mobile game.

 Collecting data for analysis

-In-game advertising allows you to learn a lot about your potential customers.
-How much time they spend in a game, what games they prefer, what your customer's typical gaming profile is, etc. With this data, you can constantly improve your gaming advertising offers and increase the number of conversions.
+In-game advertising allows you to learn a lot about your potential customers while they are playing video games.
+For instance, you can gather data on how much time they spend in a game, what games they prefer, and their typical gaming profile.
+With this data, you can constantly improve your gaming advertising offers and increase the number of conversions.

 What kind of ads is best for gamers: the rules of in-game advertising market